 We are accepting new patients throughout the duration of this crisis.
 In order to begin treatment, you must report for an in office new patient evaluation by a doctor.
-Depending upon individual circumstances, once a new patient is established in our practice with multiple urine drug screens, we may continue treatment via telemedicine when applicable.
+Depending upon individual circumstances, once a patient is established in our practice with multiple urine drug screens and in office visits, we may continue treatment via telemedicine when applicable.

 Counseling and ongoing recovery work efforts are still necessary, required and expected.
 We have options regarding telecounseling for our patients who may struggle with maintaining a therapeutic relationship with their counselor during this time.
 We are sincerely concerned with heightened cravings, relapse and potential overdoses related to these stressful times.
 Online support meetings are being promoted, and our staff is available to help assist your enrollment in such.
 We are offering Narcan prescriptions to be called in without an office visit, and advise everyone to keep this life saving drug around not only at all times, but especially during high stress times like we’re experiencing now.
 Remember, your tolerance for opiates is VERY LOW when participating in medication-assisted treatment, and overdose spikes have already been reported.
 We are committed to providing ongoing resources and options related to obtaining the appropriate self help strategies, so please communicate with us regarding your needs at this time and we will certainly help you obtain it.